U.K. police release two people arrested after airport drone scare

 Those measures include an Israeli-developed radar system that can track drones and jam their signals, England's Sky News reported.

-The airport has offered a reward of over $60,000 for information leading to the arrest of those responsible.
+The airport is now offering a reward of over $60,000 for information leading to the arrest and conviction of those responsible.